pierre1500/DevSecOps_WorkShops/Infrastructure_Workshop/Azure_CLI/Missions/mission_3.md

 ---

 #### **Exercise 2: Retrieve the Virtual Machine Principal ID**

 Now, retrieve the **principal ID** of the Earth Command VM to set access policies for it in the Key Vault.
+- Use the `az vm show` command to fetch the `principalId` of the `EarthVM`.
+- Store the result in the `vm_principal_id` variable for use in future Key Vault configuration.

 <details>
 <summary>💡 Show Solution</summary>